KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ## View Styling

-KeyboardKit uses style view modifiers to great extent.
+KeyboardKit uses view modifier-based styling to great extent.
 This lets you style most KeyboardKit views just like regular SwiftUI views, like how a SwiftUI `Button` can be styled with `.buttonStyle`.

-This is however not (yet) true for more complex views, like ``SystemKeyboard``, where KeyboardKit instead uses the ``KeyboardStyleProvider`` concept to provide dynamic styles to any part of the view hieararchy.
+This is however not (yet) implemented for more complex views, like ``SystemKeyboard``, which uses the ``KeyboardStyleProvider`` concept to provide dynamic styles to any part of the view hieararchy.

-See the <doc:Styling-Article> article for more information about KeyboardKit view styling.
+See the <doc:Styling-Article> article for more information.

 ## 👑 KeyboardKit Pro

 [KeyboardKit Pro][Pro] unlocks additional, powerful ``SystemKeyboard`` capabilities, including full support for all ``KeyboardLocale``s, a full-blown ``EmojiKeyboard``, input toolbars, powerful ``SystemKeyboardPreview``s, etc.